debugevent90901/debugevent90901.github.io/_posts/2023-11-14-Efficient-Parallel-Oblivious-Sorting-for-Hardware-Enclaves.markdown

 #### Compare to previous goals
-We have completed most of the goals 1, 2, 3.
+We have completed most of the goals 1, 2, 3, and prepare to work on task 4.
+The list of the goal is the same as in the proposal.

 For task 1, we still need to parallelize the non-oblivious external Mergesort, which comes after the data have been obliviously shuffled.
 This part occupies about 1/4 of the running time in the single threaded implementation.

 The task 2 is fully completed.
 We don't think we can utilize SIMD in other parts of the program.

 Task 3 is almost completed.
-We have been trying to utilizing the enclave memory to the maximum extent to increase parallelism and reduce I/O. Nevertheless, there still seems to be some fragmentation problem, which results in imperfect utilization.
+We have been trying to utilizing the enclave memory to the maximum extent to increase parallelism and reduce I/O. Nevertheless, there still seems to be some memory fragmentation issue, which results in imperfect utilization.

 Task 4 was meant to be optional, and we haven't started yet.